mirandahope/mirandahope/README.md

 - 👋 Hi, I’m @mirandahope
-- 🌎 I’m interested in global health, equity, and access, especially when it comes to social determinants of health.
+- 🌎 I am a public health research analyst interested in global health, equity, and access, especially when it comes to social determinants of health.
 - 🌱 I’m currently learning R and HTML!
 - 📫 How to reach me ... @mirandahopeful on Twitter!